kerimoyle/libcellml-tutorials/tutorials/combine2020/createPotassiumChannelModel.rst

 .. container:: dothis

-    **10.b** Pass the model and the path to the GateModel.cellml file into the :code:`Importer::resolveImports` function.
+    **10.b** Pass the model and the path to the GateModel.cellml file into the importer's :code:`resolveImports` function.

-The Importer class contains a logger (just like the Validator), so needs to be checked for issues.
+The :code:`Importer` class has a logger (just like the :code:`Validator`), so needs to be checked for issues.

 .. container:: dothis